 Boost your CV

 Every skill and relevant experience that you can add to your CV, or discuss at your next performance appraisal, adds to enhancing you as an employee.
-It may mean you are considered for a new work project, or boosts your chances of a pay rise or new job.
+It may mean you are considered for a new work project, or increase your chances of a pay rise or new job.
 In addition, being actively involved in your professional development association not only shows that you are serious about your career and professional development but also indicates that you are a motivated individual who is prepared to ‘muck in’ and get things done.

 Taking on a role with the GMT is a safe place to stretch your administrative muscle.
 There will be others on the GMT, or within the group, who can mentor you in your learning new skills.
 If you take on a role you already have experience with, you could be the mentor for someone else who is learning.
 Of course, there is that amazing feeling of a job well done and the satisfaction that you are giving back to your Association.
 There’s also a lot of pride in knowing that you are helping the group to tick along.
-The feeling of fulfillment I get when the NET comes up with a tangible solution or brings an idea to fruition is exhilarating, especially when it something that will directly benefit AAPNZ members.
+The feeling of fulfillment I get when the NET comes up with a tangible solution or brings an idea to fruition is exhilarating, especially when it's something that will directly benefit AAPNZ members.

 There’s nothing quite like being in a team of people working towards a common goal.
 You will meet every month and get to know the other team members really well.
 I, and I know of several others, have formed life-long friendships with people I worked alongside on the GMT.
 I looked forward to GMT meetings where I could spend time with these people, working hard for the beginning and then having a laugh together over coffee/wine and a snack.
 I look forward to the NET meetings in the same way.
 Yes, there’s a massive agenda with some rather challenging topics, but we make sure there are chocolate biscuits and lots of laughter to get us through.
 There are several ways you can make meetings feel less onerous and building friendships is just the start.